 When Henry Ford quit his job at Edison Illuminating Co., he left with a dream in search of partners to make it a reality.
 Detroit became a city where no matter what your race, creed, or origin, a person could move here and earn a fair wage.
 One day you could be working in a factory and the next day you could be the founder of Motown Records and completely change the sound of music.
-Today, the rich history of Detroit as the capital of innovation seems more like a dream than reality.
-If Detroit is ever going to be the city we dream of, we must take the first step today.
+Today, the rich history of Metro Detroit as the capital of innovation seems more like a dream than reality.
+If Detroit and the surrounding districts are ever going to be the cities we dream of, we must take the first step today.

-My vision of a better Detroit is simple: a community that people want to live in.
+My vision of a better District is simple: a community that people want to live in.
 That looks like

-- a Detroit built on strong and safe neighborhoods
+- a District built on strong and safe neighborhoods

-- a Detroit powered by residents owning homes and developing businesses
+- a District powered by residents owning homes and developing businesses

-- a Detroit strengthened by new residents, attracting them by being fertile ground for innovative ideas
+- a District strengthened by new residents, attracting them by being fertile ground for innovative ideas

-- a Detroit reinforced by the exceptional education of its residents, starting with our children
+- a District reinforced by the exceptional education of its residents, starting with our children